roshnidaksha/tp/docs/DeveloperGuide.md

 **How the feature is implemented:**

-* The `listCommand` class is an abstract class that extends from the abstract class `Command`.
+* The `listCommand` class is a class that extends from the abstract class `Command`.
 * The user is not supposed to provide any additional parameters
 * The `isValidParameters()` method ensures that no extra parameters is provided by the user before proceeding with execution.